 The original objectives of the Omaha Beach landings were however only achieved three days later.

-East of Omaha Beach is the Pointe du Hoc, which was the scene of a famous cliff assault from the American Rangers.
+West of Omaha Beach is the Pointe du Hoc, which was the scene of a famous cliff assault from the American Rangers.
 The American Military Cemetery in Normandy is located south of the beach at Colleville-su-Mer.

 Utah Beach was a landing zone on the eastern side of the Cotentin peninsula running between Pouppeville and La Madeleine.
 It was not originally part of the planned landings but was added later to protect the western flank.